bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 - **providers** `[array]`: where we include services that we want used at the global app level
 - **bootstrap** `[array]`: where we include the root `AppComponent` - this is the main Application view that hosts all of our other app views.

-Further reading: <a href="https://angular.io/guide/architecture-services#dependency-injection-di" >Dependency Injection in Angular</a>
+Further reading: <a href="https://angular.io/guide/architecture-services#dependency-injection-di">Dependency Injection in Angular</a>

 ### src/app/app.component.ts